Already know what you're looking for?

 Photos by Cat of Dog Rad Design

 These two merles demonstrate how tricky it can be to identify brindle points.
 If you look closely you can see muddy brown areas on the legs and muzzle, with black flecks and spots.
-This could indicate brindle merle, or these dogs may instead have "ghost" tan (see K Locus page).
+These dogs have much less clear points than the examples above, with a less rich tan, so it's most likely they actually have non-brindled "ghost" tan (see K Locus page).

-Seal is thought to occur when the K allele does not fully "cover" sable, resulting in a brownish black, and is possibly either a variant of the K allele or a modifier of K. See the K Locus page for more information and examples of seal.
+Seal is thought to occur when the KB allele does not fully "cover" sable, resulting in a brownish black, and is possibly either a variant of the KB allele or a modifier of KB.
+See the K Locus page for more information and examples of seal.